 - Writing blog posts, people want to read

 - Creating a conversation and building a community

 - Choosing the right free or low-cost blogging tools

 - Earning cash from your blog!

-The book is also a very well reviewed book on Amazon and these are couple things it helps readers with:
+The book is also a very well-reviewed book on Amazon, and these are a couple of things it helps readers with:

 - Understand why you are generating content—getting to the meat of your message in practical, commonsense language, and defining the goals of your content strategy

 - Explore ways to integrate searchable words into your content without sounding forced (or sounding like “Frankenspeak”)